Common CriticismsNot Translated

 This is the research question answered by Ecological Footprint accounting.
 Footprint accounts measure the actual amount of biological resources produced and wastes absorbed by the planet in a given year, and compares this with how many resources humans extract and how much waste we generate.
 Our most recent accounts – the 2006 edition - show that, as of 2003, humanity was in overshoot, demanding more than 25% more than what the planet provided in that year.

 This graph and its supporting accounts provide a clear answer to the question of whether we are currently achieving sustainable development.
-The answer is a clear no – currently, global society is not living within the means of our planet, putting our society at economy at ever increasing risk.
+The answer is a clear no – currently, global society is not living within the means of our planet, putting our society and economy at ever increasing risk.

 We encourage interested readers to learn more about our Ecological Footprint data and results by reading WWF’s Living Planet Report 2006, available for download – in 11 languages - at WWF or directly from us.
 Our calculation methodology is described in several academic papers, including Kitzes et al. (2007) or Kitzes et al. (2004).
 Also our data and methods page.